Florencia Lozano

-Florencia Lozano (born December 16, 1969) is an American actress.
+Florencia Lozano (born December 16, 1969) is an American actress of Argentine descent.
 She starred as Téa Delgado on the daytime series One Life to Live.

 Lozano has guest-starred in several primetime television shows, as well as films.

 Early life

-Florencia Lozano was born in Princeton, New Jersey, to Eduardo, an architect, and Elizabeth, a Spanish teacher from Argentina.
+Florencia Lozano was born into an Argentine family in Princeton, New Jersey.
+Her father, Eduardo, is an architect, and her mother, Elizabeth, is a Spanish-language teacher.
 She grew up in Newton Centre, Massachusetts, and transferred out of Cornell University to receive her Bachelor of Arts from Brown University, before moving to New York City to earn her Master of Fine Arts degree at New York University's Graduate Acting Program at the Tisch School of the Arts.
 Lozano's regional theater credits include Yerma, Antigone, Hamlet, Caucasian Chalk Circle, among others.